Addison f & m English

 From a Scottish surname, an Anglicized form of Mac an Fhilidh

 meaning "son of the poet"

-NELSON m English
+Nelson m English

-From an English surname meaning "son of NEIL
+From an English surname meaning "son of Neil"

-PARRY m Welsh
+Parry m Welsh

-From a Welsh surname which was derived from ap Harry
+From a Welsh surname that was derived from ap Harry

-meaning "son of HARRY
+meaning "son of Harry"

-PERRY m English
+Perry m English

-From a surname which is either English or Welsh in origin.
+From a surname that is either English or Welsh in origin.
 It can be derived from Middle English perrie

 meaning "pear tree", or else from Welsh ap Herry